radarbot-team/radarbot-team-best-pratices/README.md

 ![MVP + Clean Architecture](https://github.com/googlesamples/android-architecture/wiki/images/mvp-clean.png)

 - **MVP**: Model View Presenter pattern.
 - **Domain**: Holds all business logic.
 The domain layer starts with classes named *use cases* or *interactors* used by the application presenters.
-These use cases represent all the possible actions a developer can perform from the presentation layer.
+These use cases represent all the **possible actions** a developer can perform from the presentation layer.
-- **Repository**: Repository pattern.
+- **Repository**: Repository pattern to provide a local, memory and remote data sources, allowing to use objects without having to know how the objects are persisted.

 ### Quality